 You keep 85% of the rental cost for your pool, and Swimply takes 15% as their fee.

 Pools in my area list for an average of $30-$45/hour, and I’ve talked to a couple of pool owners who said they had back-to-back bookings over the summers.
-One guy, whose pool was listed for $55/hour, told me that a family rented his pool for six hours straight one weekend, totaling $280.50 after Swimply’s fee.
+One guy, whose pool was listed for $55/hour, told me that a family rented his pool for six hours straight one Saturday, totaling $280.50 after Swimply’s fee.
+He shared that he regularly earns $1,500/month in passive income during the summer.

 10. Rent out storage space

-Neighbor is a site where you can rent out storage space in the basement, closets, driveway, or garage.
-It’s similar in concept to a couple of the other rental ideas I’ve already listed – you earn passive income by renting things you aren’t actively using.
+Neighbor is a site where you can rent out storage space in your basement, closets, driveway, or garage.
+It’s similar to a couple of the other passive side hustle ideas I’ve already listed — you make money renting out things you aren’t actively using.

 It’s free to list your empty space on Neighbor, and Neighbor takes 4.9% of the gross reservation fee, plus $0.30 for each payout you receive.